 As one of the most iconic man-made monuments in the world, each year the Great Wall of China draws millions of visitors from around the world.
-Stretching across northern China, the immense fortifications are a triumph of engineering.
+The immense fortifications are a triumph of engineering and stretch far across northern China.
 First designed to protect territories in China against nomadic tribes, it was also used as a customs depot along the Silk Road to keep order at the border.

 With such a long, rich history—its construction stretches over 2,000 years—there's much to learn about the Great Wall of China.
 Originally made from simple rammed earth, it was eventually created in bricks that were laid by millions of workers.
 In fact, it's been estimated that 70% of the Chinese population was involved in building the early sections of the Great Wall created during the Qin dynasty.